Safeco

-Safeco Insurance is an American insurance company based in Seattle.
-A subsidiary of Liberty Mutual, Safeco provides auto insurance, homeowners insurance, and liability insurance.
-The company name is an acronym for Selective Auto and Fire Ensurance Company of America, or SAFECO (i.e., S.A.F.E.
+Safeco Insurance was an American insurance company based in Seattle.
+A subsidiary of Liberty Mutual, Safeco provided auto insurance, homeowners insurance, and liability insurance.
+The company name was an acronym for Selective Auto and Fire Ensurance Company of America, or SAFECO (i.e., S.A.F.E.
 Co.).

 History

 Safeco was founded in 1923 by Hawthorne Kingsbury Dent (1880-1958) as the General Insurance Company of America, a property and casualty insuring company, with a headquarters in Downtown Seattle at the corner of University Street and Fourth Avenue.
 In 1936, it moved to the eight-story Brooklyn Building at the corner of N.E.
 45th Street and Brooklyn Avenue N.E. in the University District, Seattle.
-In 1953, it formed a subsidiary, the "Selective Auto and Fire Insurance Company of America," or SAFECO.
+In 1953, it formed a subsidiary, the "Selective Auto and Fire Ensurance Company of America," or SAFECO.

 General Insurance began to sell life insurance in 1957.
 In 1968, it changed its name from the General Insurance Company of America to Safeco Corporation.
 Around the same time the company began to offer mutual funds and commercial credit, though precursors to the Safeco Funds had been around since the 1930s.

 Safeco replaced the Brooklyn Building with the 22-story Safeco Plaza (now UW Tower) building in 1973.
 It remains the tallest building in the city outside Downtown.

 In January 1987, it sold its title insurance business to Chicago Title for $30.7 million cash and $46 million in a 7-year promissory note.

 In 1997, Safeco acquired American States Financial Corporation from Lincoln National Corporation for $2.8 billion, expanding beyond the West Coast.
 Washington Mutual's WM Life Insurance Company was purchased the same year.
 In 1999, Safeco bought R.F.
 Bailey (Underwriting Agencies) Limited of London.

 In 2001, new management was brought in to restructure the company.
 Commercial credit operations were sold to GE Capital in August 2001.

 In August 2004, the company sold its life insurance and investments business to a group of private investors led by Safeco board members, Warren Buffett's Berkshire Hathaway, and White Mountains Insurance Group, incorporating as Symetra.
 Hub International acquired Safeco's insurance brokerage operations.
 Mellon Financial acquired Safeco Trust Company, its private bank.
 Also in 2004, the company sold its land title insurance business to First American Corporation.